The State of Wisconsin requires that all GED students meet the following requirements:

-- Must be at least 18 1/2 years of age or show that the class you entered ninth grade with has graduated
+- Must be at least 18.5 years of age or show that the class you entered ninth grade with has graduated.

-The first step in earning your GED or HSED is to sign up for the free, self-paced, online orientation, which you are required to complete prior to beginning your testing.
-During the online part of the orientation, you will learn more about GED and HSED test requirements, cost, scheduling, and more.
-You'll also make appointments to take the TABE test and meet with one of our GED/HSED instructors to develop your Personal Education Plan (PEP).
-Come in to sign up for an available orientation at student services or sign up online through My Gateway (class number 890-721).
+The first step in earning your GED or HSED is to sign up for the free, self-paced online orientation, which you are required to complete prior to beginning your testing.
+During the online part of the orientation, you will learn more about GED and HSED test requirements, cost, scheduling and more.
+You’ll also make appointments to take the TABE test and meet with one of Gateway’s GED/HSED instructors to develop your Personal Education Plan (PEP).
+Sign up for an available orientation at any of Gateway’s Student Services Centers or sign up online via My Gateway (class number 890-721).

-During orientation, you will meet with an instructor who will help you determine if you need to do some additional preparation before you are ready to take your GED tests.
-You are encouraged to work with our GED/ABE instructors in the Learning Success Center on your campus, as they can provide study materials, one on one support, and official GED practice tests.
-Contact your campus's location for current hours.
-Elkhorn Campus: 262-564-2683, Kenosha Campus: 262-564-2796, Racine Campus: 262-564-2103.
+During orientation, you’ll meet with an instructor who will help you determine if you need to do some additional preparation before you are ready to take your GED tests.
+During orientation, you will create your GED portal.
+You’re encouraged to work with our GED/ABE instructors in the Learning Success Center on your campus, as they can provide study materials, one-on-one support and official GED practice tests.

-*Pearson VUE requires you to reschedule at least 24 hours prior to your appointment (thru GED Portal or by calling Pearson VUE).
+You are required to reschedule at least 24 hours prior to your appointment through the GED Portal or by calling GED Testing Services (1-877-392-6433).
 Failure to do so will result in losing your testing fee and repaying for your next appointment.

-- You MUST present a valid Wisconsin State ID (driver’s license or gov't issued ID card) to the Testing Associate every time you test or you will not be allowed to test and you will lose your testing fee.
+- You must present a valid Wisconsin State ID (driver’s license or government-issued ID card) to the Testing Specialist every time you test or you will not be allowed to test and lose your testing fee.
 Your name on your ID must match the name you used to sign up for the test.

 - You will be asked to read and sign a GED Test Candidate Rules Agreement.
-You will also required to sign a Pearson VUE log sheet stating that you read and agree to the rules.
+You will also be required to sign a log sheet stating that you have read and agree to the rules.